tlee2502/NoughtsAndCrosses/README.md

 Noughts and Crosses game
 The user is pitted against the computer in an intense round of Noughts and Crosses (Tic Tac Toe).
 Some assumptions made: User is always crosses (x).
 The user goes first.
 As long as the game is not full, the user is prompted to choose where to place an x by entering a number between 1-9.
+1,2,3 for top row, 4,5,6 for middle row, 7,8,9 for bottom row.
 Explicitly shown:

 1 | 2 | 3
 ---------